lf-lang/lingua-franca/test/Rust/src/README.md

     - [x] `ActionIsPresentDouble.lf`: several actions may be present at the same tag
 - [ ] physical actions
   - [x] `PhysicalAction.lf`: tests scheduling of a physical action from an asynchronous thread
-  - [ ] `PhysicalActionWakesSleepingScheduler.lf`: a physical action triggered during a period of idleness of the scheduler should wake it timely
+  - [ ] `PhysicalActionWakesSleepingScheduler.lf`: a physical action triggered during a period of idleness of the scheduler should wake it timely -> todo check it out from the git history and fix it
   - [ ] `PhysicalActionWithKeepalive.lf`: keepalive option should keep the scheduler alive when there are physical actions in the program
 - [x] timers
   - [x] `TimerDefaults.lf`: timer with all params defaulted (`timer t;`) is non-periodic and has offset zero